abhi-menasinakai/keycloak/README.md

 5. nginx configuration

    To host keycloak server I have used nginx server with self signed certificates.
 I have also used cipher suits for better security.
 Go throgh the nginx server config file for better understanding.
+Keycloak server will receive traffic from nginx using the reverse proxy mode.

 6. Mysql server: